 Under this provision, either the defendant, the director of the State Hospital, or the CONREP director may apply to the court for a finding of restoration of sanity.

-Transfer to secure facility
+Transfer to a secure facility.

-Once an application is made, the defendant must be transferred to a secure facility within a reasonable distance of the court pending resolution.
+Once an application is made, the defendant must be transferred to a secure facility within a reasonable distance of the court, pending resolution.
 (Penal Code § 1026.2(b).)

 As with a Penal Code Section 1604 petition, no application under Penal Code Section 1026.2 may be made less than 180 days after the defendant is committed.